 Aaron Franklin knows as much as anyone how a love for barbecue can turn to an obsession.
-People are willing to wait hours in line to eat the legendary pitmaster’s brisket.
+Before the pandemic, people were willing to wait hours in line to eat the legendary pitmaster’s brisket.
+Sales are down during Covid-19 as they’ve switched to a curbside pickup model that precludes the convivial atmosphere of the line.
+But the brisket is no less coveted.
+Even now, Franklin fans immediately buy up any of the famous ‘Cue that finds its way onto Goldbelly.
 That devotion from customers is a product of Franklin’s passion to make outstanding barbecue.
 Since he started his eponymous Austin spot with his wife, Stacy, in 2009, Franklin has become meticulous about every step of the process (as his 213-page tome on the subject would testify to), to the point where he’s fabricating his own barbecue pits.

 He wants to help others get obsessed, too.
 While a lot of people are starting to break out the grills for summer, this is the perfect time to take it up a notch and throw yourself into the subtle art of real, low-and-slow barbecue.
 We spoke with Franklin to get some tips on the best way to dive into barbecuing at home.